tonidevvn/bus-radar/README.md

 ### Frontend:

-:rocket: Frontend is accessible at http://localhost:5173
+:link: Frontend is accessible at http://localhost:5173

 ### Backend API:

-:rocket: Backend is accessible at http://localhost:8080
+:link: Backend is accessible at http://localhost:8080